BKeno/johns-sssistant/wiki.md

 ## Special Environment Variable Handling

-This project uses a special approach to handle environment variables.
-The method differs for local development and server deployment.
+This project uses a special approach to handle environment variables, ensuring that they are correctly mapped to the `Constants` object for both local development and server deployment.
+The `dotenv` package is used for local development to load environment variables from a `.env` file, while for server deployment, environment variables are set through the hosting service.

-### Local Development

-1. Environment variables are loaded from a `.env` file using the `dotenv` package and are exposed to the Expo runtime via the `app.config.js` file.
-2. This setup allows for easy management and usage of environment variables during local development.

-### Server Deployment

-1. For server environments, use the hosting service's dashboard or CLI to set environment variables.
-2. These variables will be accessible to the app when it runs.

 > **Note**: This approach ensures that sensitive API keys are not committed to the version control system.

 ---

-## Contributing

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this project.

----

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for details.